azazulak/hitachi-project-group60/README.md

 # IFB398/399 Capstone Project - Message Processing Microservice
-An IFB398 & IFB399 Capstone Project undertaken by Group 60 in corroboration with Hitachi Rail STS
+An IFB398 & IFB399 Capstone Project undertaken by Group 60 in collaboration with Hitachi Rail STS

 ## Project Description
 In progress.